 This is Glamorous | Paul & Sara Ruffin Costello’s Home

 The Zoe Report | The Fashion Girl’s Guide to New Orleans

 Food & Wine Magazine | Best Design Shops

 The Style Line | New Orleans Through Juley Le

 Who takes your pictures?

-I take all lifestyle images except pictures of me, which are taken by my little sister and boyfriend.
+I take all lifestyle images except pictures of me, which are taken by friends or my boyfriend.
 Occasionally, I get to work with great local photographers and you’ll see them credited at the bottom of each style post.

 What are your favorite New Orleans spots?